ambaxter/bbolt-rs/README.md

 It also is interesting that, despite the increased memory usage, this code is about 40% faster in a synthetic large transactions than the equivalent Go code.

+Features:
+* Arena memory allocation per transaction
+* Explicitly designed to prevent transaction dependant resources from escaping the transaction.
+* RwLock based transactions
+* File backed database
+* Memory backed database for Miri to use
+* Simple and straightforward public APIs

 ## TODO

 ### General